Best holiday rental deals in Salobreña

 Holiday Letting Price Information in Salobreña

 This graph displays average prices of the holiday cottages and holiday apartments located in Salobreña.
-The most expensive week of the next 12 months is in August (18/08 - 25/08), where prices hit an average of £103 a night.
-Salobreña is cheaper in a week of January (05/01 - 12/01), where prices are on average £77 a night.
+The most expensive week of the next 12 months is in July (13/07 - 20/07), when prices hit an average of £98 a night.
+Salobreña is cheaper during one week in November (09/11 - 16/11), when prices are on average £70 a night.

 Holiday Home Availability Information in Salobreña

 Our availability graph helps you identify the busiest months in Salobreña.
-It is in August that you will find the week with the least available accommodations (18/08 - 25/08).
-Conversely, 74% of the lettings are still available during a week in November (24/11 - 01/12).
+It is in August that you will find the week with the fewest available holiday lettings (03/08 - 10/08).
+Conversely, 83% of the lettings are still available during a week in May (18/05 - 25/05).

-Find the Salobreña climate diagram.
-July is the warmest month in Salobreña with average maximum temperatures of 35°.
-On the contrary, the coolest month is December.
-June is the driest month.
+Above is a climate diagram for Salobreña.
+July is the warmest month in Salobreña, with average daily maximum temperatures of 35°.
+December is the coolest month, with the average minimum temperature falling to 2°.
+The rainiest month is July, while the driest month is June.

 Explore castles and sculpture gardens with Salobrena holiday homes